 "The Symposium" - 1994

-Designer Peter Bizlewicz with the ancestor of the Panorama in Los Angeles in 1994.
-This loudspeaker was originally called The Symposium, and was originally intended to be Symposium's debut product.
-The platforms were in existence in their seminal form at this time; if you look carefully, you will see the very first Symposium Super platforms, in use under the electronics on the floor between the speakers.
+Designer Peter Bizlewicz with the ancestor of the Panorama in Brentwood, Los Angeles in 1994.
+This loudspeaker was originally called The Symposium, and was originally to be Symposium's debut product.
+Symposium isolation platforms were in existence in their seminal form at this time; if you look carefully, you will see the very first Symposium Super platforms, in use under the electronics on the floor between the speakers.

-The Symposium consisted of a line source of 8 midrange/high frequency drivers per side which were the direct ancestors of the current Panorama's UM-1 upper midrange planar drivers.
-These were mounted in a narrow, opened-back cabinet on 6061 aircraft-aluminum grounding rails and terminating spikes.
-At the sides of the HF towers were the planar bass panels, each with 2 stacked dipole bass drivers.
+The Symposium consisted of a line source of 8 midrange/high frequency drivers per side which were the direct ancestors of the current Reflection and Panorama "UMD" planar drivers.
+These were dipole-mounted in a narrow, opened-back aperiodic cabinet on 6061 aircraft-aluminum grounding rails and terminating spikes.
+At the sides of the HF towers were the planar bass panels, each with 2 stacked dipole bass drivers with response to below 30 Hz.

-The Symposium, in this first incarnation, was bi-amplified, employing an active/passive crossover network system with separate amplifiers for midrange/tweeter and bass sections, but later versions eschewed the active crossover and bi-amping scheme for a passive crossover that only needed one stereo amplifier to drive the entire system, similar in principle to the current Panorama.
-While bi-amping certainly has its benefits, employing the same amplifier for the entire range with a minimum of active electronics has demonstrated overall benefits of superior musical coherency, greater simplicity and lower cost.
+The Symposium, in this first incarnation, was bi-amplified, employing an active/passive crossover network system with separate amplifiers for midrange/tweeter and bass sections, but later versions eschewed the active crossover and bi-amping scheme for a passive crossover that only needed one stereo amplifier to drive the entire system, similar to the Panorama.
+While bi-amping certainly has its benefits, employing the same amplifier for the entire range offers benefits of musical coherency, simplicity and lower cost.

-Associated equipment used with this first official demo included an Audio Research SP-10 Mk II preamplifier, SOTA Cosmos turntable, and VTL monoblock and Audio Research D-70 amplifiers.
-The bass panels (at the outside edges of the picture) were driven by a solid state amplifier, crossed over with a modified Dahlquist DQ-LP1 active/passive crossover.
+The first demos were enthusiastically attended by industry luminaries Peter Mitchell, Larry Archibald, Peter Tribeman and others.
+Associated equipment included an Audio Research SP-10 Mk II preamplifier, SOTA Cosmos turntable, VTL monoblock and Audio Research D-70 amplifiers; the planar bass drivers (at the outside edges of the picture) were driven by a massive solid state amplifier through a modified Dahlquist DQ-LP1 active/passive crossover.

 Back